DITAS-Project/ideko-use-case/apps/README.md

 ### Functioning
 When _app2_ launches:

-- Calls to `/GetStreamingData`.
+- Calls only once to `/GetStreamingData` (as it is a stream, the connection is never closed)
 - Every 2 seconds (_GetStreamValuesInterval_) the values are read and printed.
-- Every 10 seconds (_CallAndPrintDiagnosticValuesInterval_) calls to `/GetSimplifiedDiagnostic` and values are printed.
+- Every 30 seconds (_CallAndPrintDiagnosticValuesInterval_) calls to `/GetSimplifiedDiagnostic` and values are printed.

 When _app3_ launches:

-- Calls to `/GetStreamingData`.
+- Calls only once to `/GetStreamingData` (as it is a stream, the connection is never closed)
 - Every 2 seconds (_GetStreamValuesInterval_) the values are read and printed.
-- Every 10 seconds (_CallAndPrintDiagnosticValuesInterval_) calls to `/GetFullDiagnostic` and values are printed.
+- Every 30 seconds (_CallAndPrintDiagnosticValuesInterval_) calls to `/GetFullDiagnostic` and values are printed.

 ### Access control
 After logging on the _DITAS framework_, a JWT token is received and added to every method call.
 This means that when the application calls to the  `/GetSimplifiedDiagnostic` method for example, the request header `Authorization: Beaber JWT` will be added, being `JWT` the token received after the _DITAS framework_ login.